ahpaleus/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 ## Creating new query packs

-CodeQL queries are written in a declarative, object-oriented language called QL (for Query Language).
-QL uses a Java-like syntax to define functions and classes, and an SQL-like syntax for defining queries.
+CodeQL queries are written in a declarative, object-oriented language called QL (for for for Query Language).
+QL uses a Java-like syntax to define functions and classes, and a SQL-like syntax for defining queries.

 CodeQL queries are organized into query packs.
 The root of the query pack is identified by a `qlpack.yml` file containing metadata about the queries defined